EISALab/SI_News_Classifier/README.md

 <li> An illustrative example of its use and implementation. </li>
 </ul>

-Further development of the algorithm, suggestions, corrections and new examples are always encouraged and welcome.
+Further development of the algorithm, suggestions, corrections and new examples are always encouraged and welcomed.

 ### Citing this work
 ##### We kindly ask any future publications using this software to include a reference to the following publication:   Rivera, S., Minsker, B., Work, D. and Roth, D. (2013) “Advancing sustainability indicators through text mining: a feasibility demonstration.” <i> submitted to Environmental Modeling and Software.

-###### Note: A python copy of the code will be release later this year (2014).
+###### Note: A python copy of the code will be released later this year (2014).
 The documentation will be changed to address any concerns related to the python copy.

 ## Installation